KrotosBenjamin/KrotosBenjamin.github.io/pages/about.md

 single-cell), genetic, and functional associations analyses in postmortem brain and brain (i.e., cerebral and striatal) organoids.

-Throughout his research career, Dr. Benjamin's experiences have reinforced the **critical need for diversity and creating inclusive** **spaces**.
-As such, he has worked to provide mentorship and representation as well as advocate for opportunities for other underrepresented minorities.
+Throughout his research career, Dr. Benjamin's experiences have reinforced the **importance of supporting others and fostering collaborative environments**.
+As such, he has worked to provide mentorship, serve as a role model, and advocate for opportunities for others.

 [Dr. Benjamin's CV]({{site.url}}/assets/papers/resume_cv.pdf)